myexperiments-blog/myexperiments-blog.github.io/_drafts/2019-03-29-brute-force-encrypted-file.md

 permalink: brute-force-encrypted-file.html
 comments: true
 description: "I was solving a CTF challenge when I had to face to an encrypted file I got from a ftp I just compromised.
 I decided to write a quick write up about how I managed to find the cipher algorithm used to encrypt the file in the goal of brute force it."
-keywords: "brute force, openssl, CTF, challenge, writeup, encrypted file, cryptography"
+keywords: "brute force, openssl, CTF, challenge, write up, encrypted file, cryptography"
 ---

 # CTF context